-There are a number of parks and open spaces that can be hired for events throughout the borough following Croydon parks can be hired for events.
+There are a number of parks and open spaces that can be hired for events throughout the borough.
 Examples of events that may be held in Croydon parks include circuses, charity functions, festivals, fetes and fairgrounds.
 Please discuss any ideas or plans with the events team in advance of making an application as they will be able to provide advice on the most suitable venues and availability.